fivetran/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 ## Dynamic Parameters

-Dynamic Parameters allow you to set up Expectations with automatically updating parameters based on new data, saving you the effort of maintaining Expectations as your data changes over time.
-Using stored validation history, GX Cloud will populate your Expectation parameters at runtime using the last `n` validation results, and your Expectation will succeed or fail based on a predetermined sensitivity to those results.
+Dynamic Parameters allow you to create Expectations whose parameters update based on new data.
+GX Cloud can populate new Expectation parameters at runtime using the last `n` validation results.
+For example, you can define an Expectation to validate that the maximum value within a column does not exceed 20% above a previously recorded value.

 You will be able to input: